CASE STUDY

 The UnitX inspection station, capable of handling variable product sizes and materials.

-System Power: Precision Engineering Meets Neural Intelligence.
+Precision Engineering Meets Neural Intelligence.

 • Multi-Angle Imaging (OptiX): The station utilizes a proprietary OptiX configuration designed for total visibility.
 The multi-camera array is set at strategic angles to provide comprehensive coverage of the part’s entire geometry.
 This setup clearly identifies structural flaws—such as vent deformations and pinholes—from multiple perspectives.